This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 Where are the 1 percent improvements in your life?

-This article is an excerpt from Chapter 1 of my book Atomic Habits.
+This article is an excerpt from Chapter 1 of my New York Times bestselling book Atomic Habits.
 Read more here.

 Matt Slater, “How GB Cycling Went from Tragic to Magic,” BBC Sport.